wp-plugins/ad-injection/readme.txt

 1. Turn off the HTML minification mode if you are also using a caching plugin.
 HTML minification strips out the mfunc tags that Ad Injection needs to inject its ads.
 2. If you use the 'Place Minified JavaScript in footer' then try turning it off.

+= Only part of the setting screen is appearing =

+You are probably running out of memory.
+View the HTML source of the settings page (usually right click and View Source) and see if there is an out of memory message.
+You might have to delete/deactivate some other plugins, or search Google for advise specific to your web host.

 = If you are getting errors when using mfunc mode check the following =

 1. Are there ad data directories in the plugin directory?
 The path will be: